August 02, 2018

 Cedar: Cedar is an important Indigenous American ceremonial plant, used as incense and for purification.
 Species of cedar grow in many places in the world, and have been part of religious and spiritual traditions in many cultures, often considered holy.
 For example, in the ancient Mesopotamian Epic of Gilgamesh, the heroes Gilgamesh and Enkidu earn the ire of the demon Humbaba for cutting down trees in his sacred cedar forest.

 Juniper: Juniper has had countless uses in medicine and ritual across the world, both in ancient and modern times.
 The Navajo have used juniper to treat diabetes.
 In Renaissance-era Northern Europe, ripened juniper berries were used as treatments for asthma, sciatica, and during childbirth.
-Polytheistic Gaelic and Scottish rites often involved the burning of juniper to cleanse and protect the household.
+Polytheistic Gaelic and Scottish rites often involved the burning of juniper, a practice called saining, to cleanse and protect the household.
 Juniper is an antioxidant with antimicrobial and antiseptic properties.

 Rose: Over time, roses have been used as perfume, medicine, and decoration.
 They have at times been extremely valuable and expensive.
 Most modern roses are descended from Chinese breeds that were brought to Europe in the late 18th century.
 In the modern Western world, roses are strongly associated with love, sex, and romance.